Marie-L1/ShelfSage-FrontEnd/README.md

 ## Future Implementations
 The primary goal for this web app is to ensure that the core functionality is operational and that the application is polished enough for deployment.
 However, if time constraints arise, prioritizing a working local version of the website is preferable to a broken deployed version.
 As such, deployment may be considered a post-project task.

-Additionally, the initial recommendation engine will focus on using metadata and user interactions to suggest books.
+Additionally, the initial recommendation engine will focus on using Metadata and user interactions to suggest books.
 In the future, I plan to integrate a user similarity-based recommendation system.
 This enhancement will require a larger user base and additional time to develop and refine the recommendation algorithms.